henryk/libopenkey/README.md

 # libopenkey - Open framework to use DESfire cards as secure pseudonymous authentication tokens.

-This library provides a framework to use NXP DESfire EV1 cards as authentication tokens, e.g. for opening a door with a security level that equals or exceeds all similar existing systems and some unique anonymity/pseudonymity functions.
+This library provides a framework to use NXP DESfire EV1 cards as authentication tokens, e.g. for opening a door, with a security level that equals or exceeds all similar existing systems and some unique anonymity/pseudonymity functions.

 ## Features
 <dl>